moinakdas/Wayside-Installation-Tracker/README.md

 |`notes`|`(string)` Any notes taken about specific installation |

 ### Axle Counter Activities
-The `AxleCounterActivities()` class represents the installation progress of the Axle Counter (`"AXC"`) type of equipment.
+The `AxleCounterActivities` class represents the installation progress of the Axle Counter (`"AXC"`) type of equipment.
+Each attribute in turn is represented by the `BinProgress` class.
 Its attributes are shown below.

 | Attribute | Defintions |
 |-----------|------------|